Robertelving/BankSum-Project/README.md

 Budgetmaking tool

-The intended idea of this program is a small Budgetplaner.
+The intended idea of this program is a small Budgetplanner.

 Future planned implementations
   - Support several types of accounts e.g. Checking,Saving etc.